 Ordinary life insurance usually has a ‘term’ – which means your policy will last for a certain number of years.
 Your loved ones will only receive a tax-free payout if you die during that time, so not all policies end up paying out.
 But with life assurance, there’s no term: one policy will last you the rest of your life, which is why it’s also known as whole life insurance.

 Because life assurance is guaranteed to pay out at some point in the future, it’s often more expensive than term life insurance.

 How does life assurance work?

-What is the difference between life assurance and life insurance?
+What’s the difference between life insurance and life assurance?

 How much does life assurance cost?

 Life assurance premiums are paid monthly and are affected by various factors including your age, your occupation, and how much you want the policy to pay out when you die.